Lisa Genova: Still Alice

 Her first novel was Still Alice (2007), about a woman who suffers early-onset Alzheimer's disease.
 The central character, Alice Howland, is a 50-year-old cognitive psychology professor at Harvard and a world-renowned linguistics expert.
 She is married to an equally successful husband, with whom she has three grown children.
 The disease takes hold swiftly, and it changes Alice's relationship with her family and the world.

 Genova self-published the book in 2007 with iUniverse.

 The book was later acquired by Simon & Schuster and published in January 2009 by Pocket Books (now Gallery Books).
 It was on The New York Times best seller list for more than 59 weeks.
 As of 2012, there were more than a million copies in print, and it had been translated into 26 languages.

 The book was later adapted for the stage by Christine Mary Dunford for the Lookingglass Theatre Company in Chicago.
 The play was produced from April 10 – May 19, 2013.

 Neon Park Productions and Killer Films produced a film adaptation of Still Alice in 2014, starring Julianne Moore as Alice, and co-starring Alec Baldwin, Kristen Stewart, and Kate Bosworth.
 Moore won an Academy Award for Best Actress at the 87th Academy Awards for her role.

 Left Neglected

-Left Neglected (2011) tells the story of a woman who suffers from left neglect (also called hemispatial or unilateral neglect), caused by a traumatic brain injury.
+Left Neglected (2011) tells the story of a woman who has left neglect (also called hemispatial or unilateral neglect), caused by a traumatic brain injury.
 As she struggles to recover, she learns that she must embrace a simpler life.
 She begins to heal when she attends to elements left neglected in herself, her family, and the world around her.
 It was a New York Times bestseller, the No. 1 Indie Next Pick for January 2011, the Borders "Book You’ll Love" for January 2011, and the No. 4 Indie Reading Group Pick for summer 2011.
 Left Neglected was chosen by the Richard & Judy Book Club in the UK.